Why run a webinar during your raise?

 A good follow up template could look like this:

-You can access a recorded copy of the webinar here: {Link to recording}
+You can access a recorded copy of the event here: {Link to recording}

 We'd be grateful if you could take a moment to share it with your network.